claritychallenge/clarity/README.md

 In this repository, you will find code to support all Clarity and Cadenza Challenges, including baselines, toolkits, and systems from participants. **We encourage you to make your system/model open source and contribute to this repository.**

-## Current Events.
+## Current Events

-- The first Cadenza Challenge (CAD1) is now open.
-Join the [Cadenza Challenge Group](https://groups.google.com/g/cadenza-challenge) to keep up-to-date on developments.
-Visit the Cadenenza Challenge [website](https://cadenzachallenge.org/) for more details.:fire::fire::fire:
+- The first Cadenza Challenge (CAD1) is now open. :fire::fire:
+  - Join the [Cadenza Challenge Group](https://groups.google.com/g/cadenza-challenge) to keep up-to-date on developments.
+  - Visit the Cadenenza Challenge [website](https://cadenzachallenge.org/) for more details.
+  - Evaluation tools and a baseline system are available in the [CAD1 recipes](./recipes/cad1) folder. :new:
-- The 2nd Clarity Prediction Challenge (CPC2) is now open.
-Join the [Cadenza Challenge Group](https://groups.google.com/g/clarirty-challenge) to keep up-to-date on developments.
-Visit the Clarity Challenge [website](https://claritychallenge.org/) for more details.:fire::fire::fire:
+- The 2nd Clarity Prediction Challenge (CPC2) is now open.   :fire::fire:
+  - Join the [Cadenza Challenge Group](https://groups.google.com/g/clarirty-challenge) to keep up-to-date on developments.
+  - Visit the Clarity Challenge [website](https://claritychallenge.org/) for more details.
+  - Evaluation tools and a baseline system will be available shortly.
 - The 4th Clarity Workshop will be held as a satellite event of Interspeech 2023.
 For details visit the [workshop website](https://claritychallenge.org/clarity2023-workshop/).

 ## Installation